vapor/docs/4.0/docs/validation.md

 favoriteColor is not red, blue, or green
 ```

 Furthermore, `Codable` will stop attempting to decode a type as soon as the first error is hit.
 This means that even if there are many invalid properties in the request, the user will only see the first error.
-Vapor's Validation API will report all validation failures in a single request.
+The Validation API will report all validation failures in a single request.

 ### Specific Validation

 `Codable` handles type validation well, but sometimes you want more than that.
 For example, validating the contents of a string or validating the size of an integer.
-The Validation APIs have validators for helping to validate data like emails, character sets, integer ranges, and more.
+The Validation API has validators for helping to validate data like emails, character sets, integer ranges, and more.

 ## Validatable